-To copy data received on a specific port, select Ingress as the Frame Type and check the port number(s) under the section or you could click All to copy data received on all ports.
+To copy data received on a specific port, check the port number(s) under the Ingress Port section or you could click All to copy data received on all ports.

-To copy data transmitted on specific port, select Egress as the Frame Type and check the port number(s) under the section or you could click All to copy data received on all ports.
+To copy data transmitted on specific port, check the port number under the Egress Port section or you could click All to copy data transmitted on all ports.